Monica Aiello

 Paul Fry

-William Lampson Professor of English, Yale University
+William Lampson Professor of English, Emeritus, Yale University

 David Grinspoon is an astrobiologist and prize-winning author.
 He is a Senior Scientist at the Planetary Science Institute.
 His research focuses on climate evolution on Earth-like planets and potential conditions for life elsewhere in the universe.
-He is involved with several interplanetary spacecraft missions for NASA, the European Space Agency and the Japanese Space Agency.… read more »
+He is involved with several interplanetary spacecraft missions for NASA, the European Space Agency and the Japanese Space Agency.... read more! »

 Daniel Grushkin is co-founder and Executive Director of Genspace.
 He is also the founder of the Biodesign Challenge.
 Daniel is a Fellow at Data & Society.
-From 2013-2014, he was a fellow at the Woodrow Wilson International Center for Scholars where he researched synthetic biology.… read more »
+From 2013-2014, he was a fellow at the Woodrow Wilson International Center for Scholars where he researched synthetic biology.
+He was an Emerging Leader in Biosecurity at the UPMC... read more! »

 Uri Hasson

 Daniel Hill is an abstract painter and sound artist whose work has been included in numerous exhibitions exploring the relationship between painting, sound, and science.
-Recent exhibitions include: Brattleboro Museum of Art (2016/17), NurtureArt (2016/17), Holland Tunnel Gallery- Greece (2016), Pace University (2015), Margret Thatcher Projects (2014), and McKenzie Fine Art (2012, 2013).… read more »
+Recent exhibitions include: Brattleboro Museum of Art (2016/17), NurtureArt (2016/17), Holland Tunnel Gallery- Greece (2016), Pace University (2015), Margret Thatcher Projects (2014), and McKenzie Fine Art (2012, 2013).
+Collections that... read more! »

 Daniel Kahneman